PrimeIntellect-ai/OpenDiloco/README.md

 ## Stopping hivemind runs

-The current implementation of hivemind doesnt handle Ctrl+C keyboard interrupt well.
+The current implementation of hivemind doesn't handle Ctrl+C keyboard interrupt well.
 You can stop the runs using `pkill`:
 ```bash
 pkill -f torchrun
 ```

 ## Resuming from checkpoint
-To resume from checkpoint, you can pass the `--resume-from-checkpoint` argment to the training script. e.g.
+To resume from checkpoint, you can pass the `--resume-from-checkpoint` argument to the training script. e.g.
 ```bash
 torchrun --nproc_per_node=8 \
     train_fsdp.py \